-The festive season is full of fun but when mixing work and pleasure it can be easy to say and do things that can affect how you are perceived by your colleagues.
+The festive season has finally arrived!
+With it brings fun and a chance to let your hair down, but when mixing work and pleasure it can be easy to say and do things that can affect how you are perceived by your colleagues.

-So to ensure you career survives the Christmas party season we have got 5 top tips for you –
+So to ensure your career survives the Christmas party season we have got 5 top tips for you;

 You obviously want to enjoy yourself, relax and join in with your colleagues but slurring your words and spilling your drink won’t leave the best impression on your boss.
 It is important to remember that with every drink you will lose more inhibitions and increase the potential of behaving inappropriately, so the best way you can protect your professional image and career is to stick within your limits.

 Quick Tip – Pace yourself.
 If you start to feel drunk, sit the next round out and have a glass of water or call a cab.